stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

    * Accuracy on questions where the assumption of a positive mass gap is important for a correct answer or explanation.
    * Internal consistency between answers given under explicit “mass gap exists” prompts and “mass gap does not exist” prompts.
-   * Stability of explanations across multistep reasoning chains that require combining spectral and confinement information.
+   * Stability of explanations across multistep reasoning chains that require combining spectral and confinement information, while keeping the problem’s open status explicit.

 The model should always explicitly mark the Yang Mills existence and mass gap problem as open when relevant, regardless of its internal tension guidance.